 Brandi McKenney, Math Teacher

 Brandi McKenney has expertise in customizing learning and monitoring growth in math education for high school students.
 Brandi has taught Algebra 1, Geometry and Algebra II in co-teaching environments at high schools in the Mehlville, Affton, and Riverview Gardens School Districts.
-She holds a Bachelor of Science in Secondary Education-Math from the University of Missouri-St. Louis and is currently completing a Master of Arts in mathematics from Webster University.
+She holds a Master of Arts in Mathematics from Webster University and Bachelor of Science in Secondary Education-Math from the University of Missouri-St. Louis.

 Melissa Luecke, Science Teacher